Hanover Park High School: Athletics

 The Hanover Park High School Hornets compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2009 realignment, the school competed in the Iron Hills Conference.
-With 633 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+With 633 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the American Blue division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group II North for football for 2018–2020.
+The school was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates as the host school / lead agency for joint cooperative boys / girls golf, boys lacrosse and boys / girls swimming teams with Whippany Park High School, while Whippany Park is the host school for co-op ice hockey and girls lacrosse teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys cross country team won the Group III state championship in 1962 and 1963.

-The ice hockey team won the Gordon Cup in 1964; the Hanover Park / Whippany Park co-op team won the Haas Cup in 2000, 2005, 2006 and 2011-2013.
+The ice hockey team won the Gordon Cup in 1964; the Hanover Park / Whippany Park co-op team won the Haas Cup in 2000, 2005, 2006 and 2011–2013.
 In the 2010–11, 2011–12, and 2012–13 seasons, the Park Regional Hockey Team (Hanover Park combined with Whippany Park) won back-to-back-to-back Haas Cup Championships.

-The girls' basketball team won the Group III state championship in 1988, defeating Lakewood High School by a score of 62-53 in the tournament final.
+The girls' basketball team won the Group III state championship in 1988, defeating Lakewood High School by a score of 62–53 in the tournament final.

-The football team won the North II Group II state sectional title in 1990 with a 51-14 win against Abraham Clark High School in the championship game.
+The football team won the North II Group II state sectional title in 1990 with a 51–14 win against Abraham Clark High School in the championship game.

-The baseball team won the Group II state championship in 1997 (against John F. Kennedy High School (Woodbridge) in the title game) and 2006 (vs. Governor Livingston High School).
+The baseball team led by outfielder Mike Fillipone and pitcher Jon Noss won the Group II state championship in 1997 (against John F. Kennedy High School (Woodbridge) in the title game) and 2006 (vs. Governor Livingston High School).
 The team has won the Morris County Tournament three times, tied for the fourth-most in tournament history, winning in 1978, 1984 and 2003.
-The 1997 pulled ahead 5-0 in the first inning and held off multiple rallies by JFK Woodbridge to win the Group II state title by a score of 11-10 in the playoff finals.
-The 2006 team finished the season with a 23-8 record after winning the Group II title by defeating Governor Livingston by a score of 8-0 in the championship game.
+The 1997 pulled ahead 5–0 in the first inning and held off multiple rallies by JFK Woodbridge to win the Group II state title by a score of 11–10 in the playoff finals.
+The 2006 team finished the season with a 23–8 record after winning the Group II title by defeating Governor Livingston by a score of 8–0 in the championship game.

 The girls track team won the 2004 Group I indoor relay championship.